Leopard 2: Orders

 In January 2025 it was announced that Sweden had signed a deal with KNDS Deutschland worth $1.97 billion for the purchase of 44 Leopard 2A8s and the upgrading of 66 Strv 122s with deliveries lasting since 2028 till 2031.

 Leopard 2A8 NOR

 The Norwegian armed forces' order of fifty-four Leopard 2A7NOs was changed into a new 2A8 NOR variant by the middle of June 2023.
 A variety of Norwegian changes and alterations necessitated the renaming of the original 2A7NO into a unique new 2A8 NOR variant.
-This subvariant mainly differs from the German 2A8 by integrating a Norwegian-designed C4IS-solution that includes Kongsberg's ICS/CORTEX-solution and Teleplan Globe's FACNAV and NorBMS battlefield management systems.
+This sub-variant mainly differs from the German 2A8 by integrating a Norwegian-designed C4IS-solution that includes Kongsberg's ICS/CORTEX-solution and Teleplan Globe's FACNAV and NorBMS battlefield management systems.